 1. Explain how blood is redistributed to the working muscles.
 (3 marks) 2.
 Explain how oxygen diffuses from the lungs into the blood and how it is transported to the tissues.
 (4 marks) 3.
 Describe the characteristics of the main muscle fibre type used by sprinters (4 marks) 4.
 Name the type of muscle contraction that occurs when kicking a football in a penalty shootout and identify the agonist and antagonist.
 (3 marks) 5.
 State a skill in gymnastics you think is closed, a skill that you think is serial and a skill that you think is gross.
-Giv reasons for your choices.
+Give reasons for your choices.
 (3 marks)

-5. Name the three stages of learning that a sports performer experiences whilst developing their skills and describe the characteristics of the level of performance associated with each stage.
+6. describe the characteristics of the level of performance associated with each stage.
 (4 marks) 7.
 Discuss the effects of industrialisation on sporting opportunities for working class.
-(4 marks) ě 8.
+(4 marks) 8.
 Give reasons why female participants have improved opportunities to take part in sport in the early twenty-first century compared to the late twentieth century.
-(4 marks) 2 9.
+(4 marks) 9.
 What are the psychological benefits of performing a warm up?
-(3 marks) 10.
-Name and explain one theoretical principle that a coach could use to change a negative attitude to a positive one.
+(3 marks) 10 Name and explain one theoretical principle that a coach could use to change a negative attitude to a positive one.
 (3 marks)